pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

   - Click on the **Models and Maps** tab

-_Moorhen expands the tab to display additional information_
+_Moorhen expands the tab to display additional information_.

+Initially the background of the drawer is semi-transparent,

   - Put your cursor over the drawer to make it opaque.

 You will see a sequence viewer - let's use that to move around the structure.
 Click on a few letters (that represent the residues in the protein).
 Notice that the map density mesh is redrawn around the new centre.

-See the black rectangle?
+See the grey rectangle over the sequence numbers?

-  - Use left-mouse click and drag to move around the sequence.
+  - Move your cursor inside the box and use left-mouse click and drag to move around the sequence.

-You can resize the rectangle to display more residue letters, but if you make it too wide it will not display any.
+You can resize the rectangle to display more residue letters (by clicking and dragging on the _edge_ of the box), but if you make it too wide it will not display any.

   - Click on the **Ligands** tab